vfaronov/httpolice/doc/concepts.rst

 They will disappear from reports and from the :doc:`api`.

 Please note that some notice IDs can stand for a range of problems.
-For example, almost all errors in header syntax are reported as notice 1000, so if you silence it, you **lose a big chunk** of HTTPolice’s functionality.
+For example, most errors in header syntax are reported as notice 1000, so if you silence it, you **lose a big chunk** of HTTPolice’s functionality.

 Silencing globally